The True Story of Harissa

 In France, people know that when you are talking about harissa, you are talking about Tunisia, and the reason behind this is multilayered but easy to understand.
-First of all, Tunisia became a protectorate of France after the corrupt Ottoman leader Sadik Bey sold off Tunisia in 1881 to the French, who were aggressively eager to incorporate the small North African country as theirs.
+First of all, Tunisia became a protectorate of France after the corrupt Ottoman leader Sadik Bey sold off Tunisia in 1881 to the French, who were aggressively eager to incorporate the small North African province as theirs.
 Tunisia was thence a French protectorate for 75 years, and during that time, was set up to satisfy the interests of France.
 Our railroad system (Société Nationale des Chemins de Fers Tunisiens named exactly like its French counterpart, S.N.C.F.) and even education system (Tunisian Baccalaureate) are products of French dominance in Tunisia.
 This also means that French inevitably became the second language learned and spoken by Tunisians at home and abroad.
 This, combined with the geographical proximity of both countries, explains why France is home to the highest population of Tunisians outside of Tunisia.
 In fact, the population of Tunisians there is so high it would be hard for anybody to get away with saying that harissa is anything but Tunisian without raising more than a few eyebrows.
 Even Moroccans, Libyans, and Algerians, who enjoy the condiment (the latter two far more than Moroccans) acknowledge its Tunisian origins.

 Let me elaborate with some history.
 The term harissa originally comes from the Arabic verb ‘harassa’ which literally means ‘to pound’ or ‘to crush’ and was initially used to describe a porridge of pounded wheat, butter, meat, and certain spices that dates back to the 7th century.
 Later on, starting around the end of the 15th century, many Andalusian Muslims and Jews were brutally expulsed from Spain because they refused to convert to Christianity.
 The final exodus wave of these people was in 1609 and it did not come without harassment, looting, and bloodshed from Christian Spain.
 Uthman Dey, the Ottoman ruler of the Tunisian Province who participated in claiming Tunis from the Spanish in 1574 used his power and took it upon himself to accept up to 80,000 of these Andalusians to the Tunisian province with open arms by ordering boats to be sent over to Spain.
 These Andalusians were thence able to escape Spanish brutality and sail across the sea to the Ottoman province of Tunisia.
 Many of the newly integrated Muslims and Jews had made Tunisian cities such as Nabeul, in the Cap Bon region, their new home as they were drawn to the same microclimate they were forced to leave behind in Andalusian Spain.
 Indeed, Capsicum annuum, brought along with them from the New World via the Columbus exchange adapted extremely well to the Tunisian Cap Bon, which was and still is one of the most fertile agricultural regions in the country due to its shape, geography, microclimate, and soil composition.